eliotn/p1xt-guide-implementation/thingsILearned.md

+## 8/5/2016
+- I try to run one of the p1xt examples in safari and it doesn't work.
+Bug?

 ## 8/4/2016
 - Generators seem to store global variables left to right for a future generator run
 - Learned how to implement a combinations of X algorithm.